grm34/ZenMaxBuilder/.github/CONTRIBUTING.md

 ### Language Strings

 ZenMaxBuilder being translated into several languages, all translations are assigned as variables from a CFG file.
-You don't have to worry about the different translations, just add your variables in `lang/en.cfg` (which is the main language file) and run the dedicated script that will translate and add the new variables in the different translation files.
+You don't have to worry about the different translations, just add your variables in `lang/en.cfg` (which is the main language file) and run the dedicated script that will translate and add the new variables in the different translation files :

     bash translate zmb